twse/random-stuff/FontCreator Data Files and Registry Keys.md

 * **A/B Testing** – Contains two options to set the variant.
 * **Font Log** – Displays the log for any font.
 * **Disable garbage collector**
-* **Increase Font Size** – Displays information about the current font in the system with the size.
+* **Increase Font Size** – Displays information about the current system font with the size.
 * **Enable All Toolbar Icons** – Enables all icons in toolbars.
 * **Font Tester Action** – Changes action used by `TFONTTESTFORM`.
 * **Boink!** – Exit the program immediately.
 This menu item is located in FontCreator 11.5 in the **Debug** menu.
 It may display a dialogue box that cannot be closed, which contains an "OK" button.